Practicing Forgiveness At Work

 Challenges to Forgiveness and Accountability

-Success in our workplaces depends on our willingness to forgive and take responsibility, although doing so can be difficult.
+Successfully integrating forgiveness and accountability into our workplaces depends on our willingness to take responsibility, although doing so can be difficult.
 Let's talk about some of the typical problems that could arise.

 Overcoming aversion to forgiving is a major obstacle.
 Extending forgiveness can be perceived as a show of weakness or a justification for wrongdoing in a world driven by self-preservation and a need for justice.
 Some people have a hard time moving on from hurtful experiences, and others have trouble trusting again after being betrayed.
 To overcome this obstacle, we must foster a culture of humility, compassion and forgiveness.
 We can encourage people to make forgiveness a part of their own healing and freedom by discussing its effects and sharing our own.